ghostboard/referer-parser/README.md

-# referer-parser node.js (JavaScript) library
+# referer-parser

-This is the node.js (JavaScript) implementation of [referer-parser][referer-parser], the library for extracting search marketing data from referer _(sic)_ URLs.

-The implementation uses the shared 'database' of known referers found in [`referers.yml`][referers-yml]

-The Javascript version of referer-parser is maintained by [Martin Katrenik][mkatrenik].
+This repo is a fork from [snowplow-referer-parser/nodejs-referer-parser](https://github.com/snowplow-referer-parser/nodejs-referer-parser) just to update the `referers.yml`

+Credits to the original authors

 ## Installation